 Counterparty Verbal Confirmation

-All non-brokered financial transactions are confirmed with each counterparty via telephone the following morning, where the economic terms of each transaction are verified.
+All non-brokered financial transactions are confirmed with each counterparty via telephone the [following morning], where the economic terms of each transaction are verified.
 Follow-up is also performed on any confirmations that have not yet been executed by the customer.
 Any discrepancies noted are resolved through follow-up with the traders.

 Confirmation Execution

-Once the transaction information is approved by the trader, the Deal Confirmation group reviews the confirmation for accuracy on-line and either approves or rejects it.
+Once the transaction, both brokered and non-brokered, information is approved by the trader, the Deal Confirmation group reviews the confirmation for accuracy on-line and either approves or rejects it.
 If rejected, the confirmation is sent back to the assigned individual for further investigation and/or corrections.
 Upon approval, [the Manager] “auto-faxes” the confirmation to the counterparty, with a signature automatically applied to the confirmation.

-Once auto-faxed, a hard copy of the confirmation prints in the Confirmation Center, and, along with the deal ticket, is filed in the Central File Room and forwarded to PEC Accounting & Control with the other deal ticket copies and the broker confirmation.
-Periodic audits are performed to ensure that all confirmations were successfully faxed.
+Once auto-faxedthe deal ticket is filed in the Central File Room and forwarded to PEC Accounting & Control with the other deal ticket copies and the broker confirmation.
+Periodic audits are performed to ensure that all confirmations were successfully faxed to MEH and PEC.

 Follow-up